 Following my reality check of, “I’m not a good place right now,” I didn’t change much in my life.
 I still went to work.
 I still operated as a husband and a dad.
 All I did was eliminate a few things I enjoyed but knew were unnecessary for me to carry on with life.
 My goal was to create a little extra margin so that I could gain a better perspective on life.

 Slowly, but surely I began to see where I had gone wrong, and how simple negative feedback had caused such a dent.

 Margin, quiet, and disconnecting all helped provide the clarity for me to see beyond the chaos.

 All of our lives have a tendency to float toward chaos.
-Work, family, hobbies, chores, etc, can easily become so overwhelming that it’s difficult to enjoy any of them.
+Work, family, hobbies like searching for apps for solitaire, chores, etc, can easily become so overwhelming that it’s difficult to enjoy any of them.
 The good news it that you don’t need to take a month off of work to create margin and to find clarity in the chaos.

 Try this instead.

 - What’s one thing you could eliminate from your daily life?

 - How much time does that free up?

 - What are you going to do with your extra time that is life-giving?
 Who are the people you’re going to make space for with that extra time?